pantheon-systems/documentation/CONTRIBUTING.md

 ## Code of Conduct

 Pantheon is dedicated to a positive and harassment-free community experience for everyone.
-[See our full code of conduct](source/_docs/code-of-conduct.md) for details, including how to report absue.
+[See our full code of conduct](source/_docs/code-of-conduct.md) for details, including how to report abuse.

 ## Issues - Searching and Creating